 Its enduring mission: to explore all world breweries; to seek out real foreign beers and good continental bars; to broadley go where no beer hunter has been before.

 Invariably, CAMAL has organised annual visits to the Continent and around the world in order to sample local beer styles and investigate the beer scene there.
 Over the years, members have built up a considerable knowledge of the great brewing regions of Europe and beyond.
 At the same time, CAMAL’s aim is to forge links with local organisations and lend support to maintenance of the indigenous brewing heritage.
 The resurgence of bières artisanal, commonly (and wrongly) referred to as ‘craft’ ales in the English-speaking world, has accompanied CAMAL’s interest in making direct approaches to brewers and UK importers of lager and other locale beer styles.
 Members have made the Campaign’s views known by visiting breweries and have attended trade fairs in the capacity of representatives of a consumer organisation.
-The launch of new authentic lagers and other artisanal beers in the UK has been monitored with interest by members and our Chairman has made it a personal mission to visit every new artisanale London brewery and identify those fulfilling CAMAL's criteria.
+The launch of new authentic lagers and other artisanal beers in the UK has been monitored with interest by members and our Chairman - a former commercial brewer himself - has made it a personal mission to visit every new artisanale London brewery and identify those fulfilling CAMAL's criteria.

 CURRENT COMMITTEE POSTHOLDERS: